How to add an Azure Application Insights provider

 B. Create an Azure Active Directory Application

 In this step, you will create an AAD application, which SquaredUp DS will use to authenticate against your AAD.
-If you have previously used the v3 OMS tile in this AD Tenant, you can use the existing application that was created for that tile (skip this section).

 Open your Azure Active Directory resource in the Azure portal and click on App registrations.